lancelote/testing_python_book/README.md

 explicitly tell nosetests to run executable files by `--exe`. chmod can not make files at ntfs/fat32 partitions executable.

+Use `--rednose` to color test results (same name package required).

 ## To debug

 PDB: